Highjhacker/Ark-Elixir/README.md

 ```

 ### Network
-With the release of the next version, we should be able to switch between networks.
+With the release of the 0.1.3, we should be able to switch between networks.
 For example, query on the
 dev network instead of the main one.
 The current implementation works as intended.

 Every modules (Account, Block, ...) can use this feature to make a query on a different network.